successible/cleanslate/README.md

 Now it is time to deploy your client and server!

 4. Deploy Hasura on Render.
 Use this [public repo](https://github.com/successible/hasura-for-render).
-Add the Hasura section of your text file one by one as environmental variables.
+Add the Hasura section of your text file as environmental variables.
 Make sure Auto-Deploy is enabled.
 Make sure it is hosted on the subdomain `api` of your domain.
-For example, `api.tracker.com`.
+For example, `api.mydomain.com`.

 5. Deploy the React static site on Render.
 Use this [public repo](https://github.com/successible/cleanslate).
-Use `pnpm run build` as the build command.
-Add the React section of your text file one by one as environmental variables.
+Use `npm run build` as the build command.
+Add the React section of your text file as environmental variables.
 Make sure Auto-Deploy is enabled.
 Make sure the static site is hosted on the root of your domain.
-For example, `tracker.com`.
+For example, `mydomain.com`.

 6. Finally, add the following HTTP headers to the React static site.
 This is required for security.
 Do not forget to replace `mydomain.com` and `https://myfirebase.com` with your own values!